 Now, slowly add the dry ingredients to the mixer bowl until you have a nice, soft dough.

-With a 1-inch cookie scoop or a spoon, scoop out 1-inch balls of dough onto a piece of waxed or parchment paper.
+With a 1-inch cookie scoop or a spoon, scoop out 1-inch balls of dough onto a piece of parchment paper or a silicone mat.
 Roll each ball in your hands to smooth out the shape and then drop it onto the plate of sugar.
 Roll each ball around to coat it with sugar and place them on the prepared cookie sheet about an inch and a half apart.
 Bake for 8-10 minutes until the tops are just slightly browning and the cookies are cracking.

 Remove them from the oven and immediately press a chocolate into the top of each cookie.
 Cool completely and pack them into a sealed container before presenting them to your Valentine.
 They’re going to love them.